victorjunnanpan/pansyntaxlab/content/publication/_index.md

 • 潘俊楠 (2018). [最簡方案下的標籤理論 (Labeling in the Minimalist Program)], *語言學研究 (Linguistic Research)*, volume 25, 5-15.

 ### 2017
 • Fernandez-Vest, M.M.
 Jocelyne, Marri Amon, Karl-Erland Gadelii, Victor Junnan Pan, Jirasak Achariyayos and Danh-Thàn Do-Hurinville (2017).
 [Information structuring of dialogic pairs from a cross-linguistic perspective: Evidence from some European and Asian languages](https://www.degruyter.com/view/j/stuf.2017.70.issue-3/stuf-2017-0020/stuf-2017-0020.xml), *Language Typology and Universals (STUF)*, volume 70, issue 3, 391-453.
-(SSCI)
+(ESCI)

 • Pan, Victor Junnan (2017).
 [Phasal Agree as Precondition on Multiple Transfers: Evidence From A-bar Dependency in Chinese], *2017 The Syntax-Morphology Interface in Generative Grammar: Proceedings of The 19th Seoul International Conference on Generative Grammar*, Changguk Yim (eds.), The Korean Generative Grammar Circle, 261-276.